christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     > If it spreads over multiple lines use an `if-else` instead.

--   Avoid uneeded ternary statements.
+-   Avoid unneeded ternary statements.

     ```javascript
     // Bad